 Talk with us:

-As president of City National Bank, Chris Warmuth is responsible for City National's corporate banking, commercial banking, and private client services as well as its entertainment, real estate and branch banking activities.
-City National has $29.7 billion in total assets and 77 offices in Southern California, the San Francisco Bay Area, Nevada, New York City, Nashville, and Atlanta.
+As president of City National Bank, Chris Warmuth is responsible for City National’s corporate banking, commercial banking and private client services, as well as its entertainment, real estate and branch banking activities.
+City National has $35.6 billion in total assets and 75 offices in Southern California, the San Francisco Bay Area, Nevada, New York City, Nashville and Atlanta.

-Mr. Warmuth serves on the bank's four-member Strategy and Planning Committee, as well as its Executive Committee.
-He also is a member of the boards of directors of both the bank and its parent company, City National Corporation.
+Mr. Warmuth serves on the bank’s four-member Strategy and Planning Committee, as well as its Executive Committee.
+He also is a member of the board of directors of the bank.

 Mr. Warmuth joined City National in June 2002 as executive vice president and chief credit officer, overseeing credit policy, administration and special assets.
 He was named president in May 2005.